-Abstract: Last year’s surprise activity from the delta Mensid meteor shower in the southern hemisphere was repeated this year on March 12 and 13, 2021.
-The delta Mensids displayed strong activity in CAMS low-light video data in the period between March 12 10h and March 13 06h UTC.
+Abstract: Last year’s surprise activity from the beta Tucanids meteor shower in the southern hemisphere was repeated this year on March 12 and 13, 2021.
+The beta Tucanids displayed strong activity in CAMS low-light video data in the period between March 12 10h and March 13 06h UTC.
 The possible parent body is asteroid-looking object 2006 CS.
-In 2020, the shower continued to be active for two weeks after the outburst, until March 26, with good detections on March 20-22.
+This shower has been confused with the nearby delta Mensids.
+In 2020, the nearby activity that continued for two weeks after the outburst of beta Tucanids were the delta Mensids.
+In 2020, the delta Mensids were active until March 26, with good detections on March 20-22.

-In video observations that year, the shower was also well detected in the period March 20-22 (see website http://cams.seti.org/FDL/ for dates of 2020-03-20 to 22), and it is interesting to check if any activity can be recorded this year on those days.
+In 2020, the delta Mensids were well detected in the period March 20-22 (see website http://cams.seti.org/FDL/ for dates of 2020-03-20 to 22), and it is interesting to check if that activity is annual and will return this year on those days.

 2 The 2021 activity